Example 01: Subtle S Curve Through the Body

-The line of action is the first mark that gives a figure drawing movement, rhythm, and direction.
-This guide explains how to find it quickly, use it in real poses, and avoid the common mistakes that make gesture drawings feel stiff.
+The line of action is the main gesture line that captures the movement, rhythm, and energy of a pose before you draw anatomy or contour.
+This guide explains what it is, how to find it quickly, and how to use it to make gesture drawings feel more fluid.

 This line is not meant to outline the body or describe anatomy.
 Its job is simpler: capture the overall flow of the pose.
 If that distinction feels blurry, read the difference between line of action and contour drawing.